 One thing to note about custodial accounts is that, because the assets belong to the student, they will be counted among the student’s asset base in financial aid determinations.

-Planning and saving for college can be overwhelming, sure, but don’t let confusion over account types delay you from checking out the choices that exist, and the potential outcomes of starting early.
+Planning, investing, and saving for college can be overwhelming, sure, but don’t let confusion over account types delay you from checking out the choices that exist, and the potential benefits of starting early.

 Educational Resources All in One Place